microsoft/cppwinrt/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Project Reunion

+Project Reunion is a set of libraries, frameworks, components, and tools that you can use to access powerful Windows platform functionality from all kinds of apps on many versions of Windows.
+Project Reunion combines the power of Win32 native applications alongside modern APIs, so your apps light up everywhere your users are.

+Other Project Reunion components include [WinUI](https://github.com/microsoft/microsoft-ui-xaml), WebView2, MSIX, [Rust/WinRT](https://github.com/microsoft/winrt-rs), and [C#/WinRT](https://github.com/microsoft/cswinrt).
+If you'd like to learn more, contribute to Project Reunion, or have app model questions, visit [Project Reunion on GitHub](https://github.com/microsoft/ProjectReunion).